GoldLab-GrapeSpec/GLRaV3Detection/README.md

 The repository hosts
 projects and ideas from the __Software-Defined Farm Working Group__, where the focus is building computing systems that complement the work of farmers, both small and industrial, in their quest to be profitable while maximizing sustainability efforts.

-#### Data Documentation and Test Data Repo

-Test data and miscellaneous documents related to data are kept in [another repository]( https://github.coecis.cornell.edu/beb82/CIDATestData).
-Test suites run in this codebase should make reference to a specific commit in the test data repo, to avoid surprises.
-Note: we may want to consider using a BitBucket as an alternative host so we can pull [specific commits from there](https://serverfault.com/questions/117255/git-pull-specific-revision-from-remote-repository); this could be useful as the history of rapidly changing datasets may become quite large taken in total.

 #### Dealing with line endings on different systems

 A good rule of thumb if you experience issues: